 Carrying your torch in my heart and your fight in my spirit,

-Ateira Griffin is the Director of Regional Leadership Development at Leadership for Educational Equity.
-She is a life-long Baltimore City resident, educator, facilitator, and community organizer.
-She is the founder of BOND - Building Our Nation’s Daughters, Inc. which mentors single mothers to cultivate positive mother-daughter relationships and increase their economic mobility 2 generations at a time.
+Ateira Griffin is a life-long Baltimore City resident, educator, facilitator, and community organizer.
+She is the founder of BOND (Building Our Nation’s Daughters, Inc.) which mentors single mothers to cultivate positive mother-daughter relationships and increase their economic mobility 2 generations at a time.
 She has served as a K-12 educator and school administrator at the Baltimore Leadership School for Young Women.
 Recently, she testified in front of Congress advocating for equitable housing practices in Baltimore and across the nation.

 Currently, she serves on the board of Teach For America - Baltimore and The Unity Hall in West Baltimore.
 Ateira was awarded the 2019 Echoing Green Fellowship in recognition of her leadership and her work with BOND.
 She believes a part of her life’s purpose is to disrupt all things oppressive to the Black community, women of color, and single mother households.
 She has learned through her experience in urban education, policy, and community organizing that purpose, action, and unconditional love go a long way to create change.